microsoft/BotFramework-BlogSamples/Node/basics-naturalLanguage/Examples-BookFlight/readme.md

-This LUIS app provides a starting point for training and adding utterances.
+This LUIS app provides a starting point for practicing how to train and add utterances to a LUIS app.
 It has the following intents:
  * BookFlight
  * Weather.GetForecast
  * None